adamsilver/fdpb/06-Filter.md

 # Search And Filter

 I'm organised.
 Even as a boy I was organised.
 I've always been minimalist too.
-Organising things when you only have a few things is quite easy.
+Organising things when you only have a few things is easy.

 I rarely lost things but when I did, all I had to do was shout in the general direction of the resident search engine "Where's my..." and the search engine would tell me.